EDCD/EDDI/VoiceAttack.md

   * {INT:EDDI power salary claimed amount} The salary claimed
   * {TXT:EDDI power salary claimed power} The name of the power for which the commander is claiming salary

+### Power voucher received
+Triggered when a commander turns in combat vouchers against an opposing power.
+To run a command when this event occurs you should create the command with the name ((EDDI power voucher received))

+Variables set with this event are as follows:

+  * {TXT:EDDI power voucher received power} The name of the power against which this commander is turning in the vouchers

 ### Screenshot
 Triggered when you take a screenshot.
 To run a command when this event occurs you should create the command with the name ((EDDI screenshot))